os-hxfan/os-hxfan.github.io/index.md

 ### About Me

-I am a Research Scientist & affiliated Postdoctoral Researcher at Samsung AI Center Cambridge & University of Cambridge (Affiliated with [Clare Hall College](https://www.clarehall.cam.ac.uk/) and Machine Learning Systems Lab with Prof. [Nicholas Lane](http://niclane.org/lab/)).
+I am an incoming Assistant Professor (Lecturer) in the Department of Computing at Imperial College London.
+Currently, I am a Research Scientist & affiliated Postdoctoral Researcher at Samsung AI Center Cambridge & University of Cambridge.
 My research interests focus on hardware system and machine learning.
 My current research includes:

 - Hardware System for ML